- Overview of the setup

 In addition to the basic setup previously described, you will also need a Vagrant-compatible Debian/jessie base box called ’jessie64’.

 You can use a different version or distro for the base box, so long as you don’t expect any help making it work.
 One thing to be aware of is that working copies of source trees are moved from the host to the guest, so for example, having subversion v1.6 on the host and v1.7 on the guest would fail.

 Creating the Debian base box

 The output of this step is a minimal Debian VM that has support for remote login and provisioning.

-There are three possible ways to get a debian base box for use with
+There are two possible ways to get a debian base box for use with

 Building a Debian base box from scratch

 Create one from scratch form verified standard Debian installation media.
 Documentation for creating a base box can be found at https://www.vagrantup.com/docs/boxes/base.html.